 - 1. Geographic literacy.

 - 2. Map skills.

 - 3. Physical geography.

 - 4. Human geography.

 - 5. Regional geography.

-- (e) Economics.
-Prior to program completion, prospective teachers demonstrate knowledge of:
+(e) Economics.Prior to program completion, prospective teachers demonstrate knowledge of:

 - 1. Microeconomics.

 - 2. Macroeconomics.

 - 3. Comparative economics.

-- (3) Social Studies Instruction.
-Prior to program completion, prospective teachers demonstrate ability to use the Alabama Course of Study: Social Studies and other guides to provide research-based instruction so that students are able to: - (a) Apply geographic concepts and understanding of geographic regions and spatial patterns of physical and human phenomena to study Alabama and the world and relate geography to history, economics, ecology, civics and politics in Alabama and beyond. - (b) Examine ways economic and political institutions respond to the needs of Alabamians. - (c) Gain knowledge of economic principles and technological advancements as well as knowledge of past events and present-day practices in Alabama, the United States, and the world. - (d) Teach economics content to include but not be limited to topics such as economic systems, the relationship between the consumer and the marketplace, and principles of personal finance and money management. - (e) Learn specific characteristics regarding the land and its people and analyze diverse groups that contributed to the development of Alabama. - (f) Use maps, globes, satellite images, and skills to interpret graphic organizers, text, charts, and graphs. - (g) Investigate the structure of state and local governments. - (h) Compare similarities between contemporary issues and their historical origins and draw parallels among historical events in Alabama, other states, and the world. - (i) Demonstrate respect for the views of others while analyzing and evaluating relationships between ideas and practices. - (j) Understand the impact of prehistoric times, the Industrial Revolution, the Civil War, World War I, the Great Depression, World War II, the Cold War Era, and civil rights efforts on current events in Alabama and the world. - (k) Assume appropriate responsibilities in their families, schools, and community roles and apply their civic knowledge and skills to understand local, national and international issues.

-History: Adopted New 03-14-2019, effective 05-01-2019; repealed and adopted new 08-12-21, effective 10-15-21.
+(3) Social Studies Instruction.
+Prior to program completion, prospective teachers demonstrate ability to use the Alabama Course of Study: Social Studies and other guides to provide researchbased instruction so that students are able to:

+(a) Apply geographic concepts and understanding of geographic regions and spatial patterns of physical and human phenomena to study Alabama and the world and relate geography to history, economics, ecology, civics and politics in Alabama and beyond.

+(b) Examine ways economic and political institutions respond to the needs of Alabamians.

+(c) Gain knowledge of economic principles and technological advancements as well as knowledge of past events and presentday practices in Alabama, the United States, and the world.

+(d) Teach economics content to include but not be limited to topics such as economic systems, the relationship between the consumer and the marketplace, and principles of personal finance and money management.

+(e) Learn specific characteristics regarding the land and its people and analyze diverse groups that contributed to the development of Alabama.

+(f) Use maps, globes, satellite images, and skills to interpret graphic organizers, text, charts, and graphs.

+(g) Investigate the structure of state and local governments.

+(h) Compare similarities between contemporary issues and their historical origins and draw parallels among historical events in Alabama, other states, and the world.

+(i) Demonstrate respect for the views of others while analyzing and evaluating relationships between ideas and practices.

+(j) Understand the impact of prehistoric times, the Industrial Revolution, the Civil War, World War I, the Great Depression, World War II, the Cold War Era, and civil rights efforts on current events in Alabama and the world.

+(k) Assume appropriate responsibilities in their families, schools, and community roles and apply their civic knowledge and skills to understand local, national and international issues.

+Author: Dr. Eric G. Mackey Statutory Authority: Code of Ala.
+1975, §§16-3-16, 16-23-14.
+History: New Rule: Filed April 11, 2019; effective May 26, 2019.
+Repealed and New Rule: Published August 31, 2021; effective October 15, 2021.

+Ed.
+Note: Previous Rule .07.04 was renumbered .13 per certification published August 31, 2021; effective October 15, 2021.